TypeStrong/tsconfig/README.md

 ## Inspirations
 https://github.com/fdecampredon/brackets-typescript and `grunt` configurations
 ## Why YAML
-So that you can comment your project file for the next guy.
+So that you can comment your project file for the next dev.